Varroa Detection Kit

 The Varroa Check is an important tool to have on hand for reliable Varroa monitoring.
 It provides beekeepers, both commercial and hobbyists, a way to diagnose Varroa infestation levels quickly and efficiently.
 We highly recommend for all beekeepers to have one of these.

-Made from durable plastic with a tight-fitting, leak-free lid.
+Made from durable plastic with a tight-fitting lid.
 Features 2 molded guidelines on the basket to know how many bees are collected.
 Mites pass through holes in the base and sides of the filter basket.
 The transparent bowl allows for accurate counting and reliable sampling.

 - Washing fluid such as winter windshield washing fluid (containing alcohol); or rubbing alcohol diluted with water at a 1:4 ratio.